aligator/StuckInALoop-LudumDare47/README.md

 __Note that you have to die to enable newly collected power ups!__

 ## Goal
 Destroy all enemies.
-You have to destroy all of them or the game will restart.
+You have to destroy all of them, or the game will restart.
 You can see the remaining enemy count on the top left.

 ## Platforms